fossasia/eventyay-talk/doc/developer/plugins/exporter.rst

 The exporter API does not make a lot of usage from signals, but it does use a signal to get a list of all available exporters.
-Your plugin should listen for this signal and return the subclass of ``pretalx.common.exporter.BaseExporter`` that we'll provide in this plugin::
+Your plugin should listen for this signal and return the subclass of ``eventyay.common.exporter.BaseExporter`` that we'll provide in this plugin::

     from django.dispatch import receiver

-    from pretalx.common.signals import register_data_exporters
+    from eventyay.common.signals import register_data_exporters

     @receiver(register_data_exporters, dispatch_uid="exporter_myexporter")